Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: The Glinka Museum has details of a ‘mixed concert’ on this date.
+Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of a ‘mixed concert’ on this date.

 February 21 1894 (Julian calendar)